yizhanyun/yx/README.md

 ## Current goal

-The current goal is to provide a convinient environment for development, experiments and web tech teaching and study.
+The current goal is to provide a convinient environment for expirementing, teaching and studying web technology.

-Why it matures, duosite may target production level efficiency.
+Why it matures, duosite may target production.
 But that is NOT the goal yet.

 ## Why choose fastify